-There are nine structures on ISU's campus that are on the state historic register.
-None of them are associated with Ames Laboratory activities.
+Nine structures on the ISU campus are on the state historic register.
+None are associated with Ames Laboratory activities.

 DOE-owned buildings at the Ames Laboratory are on land leased to DOE by Iowa State University.
 A detailed building survey (Historical & Architectural Survey & Evaluation) was conducted in June 2009 as required by the National Historic Preservation Act, Section 110.
 The building survey was conducted by a contracted architectural historian.
 The Historical & Architectural Survey & Evaluation report indicates that three Ames Laboratory buildings could be nominated to the National Historic Registry.
 DOE, in consultation with the State Historical Preservation Officer (SHPO), determines eligibility for listing on the National Register for Historical Places.
 At this time the DOE is not pursuing nomination of these three buildings (Spedding Hall, Wilhelm Hall and Metals Development).
 However, any adverse impact to an eligible building would be mitigated in consultation with the SHPO.
 The Ames Laboratory procedure for identifying hazards prior to disposition of excess materials requires that excess items be evaluated for historical significance.